WebBreacher/WhatsMyName/README.md

 * [WhatsMyName-Client](https://github.com/grabowskiadrian/WhatsMyName-Client) a simple Python script with 'request headers' and 'POST requests' support made by [@grabowskiadrian](https://github.com/grabowskiadrian).
 The script also allows you to test the configuration of the wmn-data.json file.
 * [WhatsMyName-Web](https://github.com/AXRoux/WhatsMyName-Web) **Whats My Name-Web** is a simple Flask web app iteration of WhatsMyName made by [@AXRoux](https://github.com/AXRoux/)
 * [WhatsMyName Docker](https://github.com/kodamaChameleon/wmn-docker) is a Docker API Wrapper over this WhatsMyName tool.
 Dockerization made by [@kodamaChameleon](https://github.com/kodamaChameleon)
+* [NameSeeker](https://github.com/funnyzak/name-seeker) is a powerful cross-platform desktop application that searches for usernames and email addresses across hundreds of websites, helping you quickly discover your digital footprint.
+Based on the WhatsMyName project data, it supports exporting search results in PDF, CSV, JSON, and other formats.

 ## Content